kjserbel/PhantomTrace-v1.3.0/README.md

 # Generate KML for Google Earth
 python3 phantomtrace.py -t manual -k session_location
-Expose the port using ngrok, cloudflared, or any tunnel of your choice.
+Expose the local port using ngrok, cloudflared, or any tunneling service of your choice.

 🗺️ Output
 Real-time terminal output